On This Page

 They create new contexts in which the model “learns” that the brand is mentioned alongside solutions/innovations.

-1. The media is included in the training datasets of GPT and other LLMs (Common Crawl, RefinedWeb, The Pile).
+1. Media outlets are included in training datasets for GPT and other LLMs (Common Crawl, RefinedWeb, The Pile).

-2. The media provides secondary links and citations that amplify the brand signal.
+2. Media generate secondary links and citations that amplify the brand's signal.

-Even a single article in Forbes, TechCrunch, or Reuters carries more “weight” than 1,000 mentions in blogs without authority.
+Even a single article in Forbes, TechCrunch, or Reuters carries more "weight" for an LLM than a thousand mentions in low-authority blogs.

-How do PR and content marketing influence ChatGPT's “knowledge” of a brand?
+How PR and Content Marketing Affect ChatGPT's Knowledge of a Brand

-• creates a new association between the brand and the topic (for example, “PRNEWS.IO → digital PR platform”);
+• Creates a new association between the brand and a topic.

-• increases the frequency of joint mentions (brand + key phrase = a pattern that the model sees);
+• Increases the frequency of co-occurrence (brand + key phrase = a pattern the model sees).

-In essence, PR works like “semantic glue” — it connects your brand with the concepts that models are trained on.
+PR works as "semantic glue" — it connects your brand to the concepts on which models are trained.

 Does it make sense to write guest articles or issue press releases for this purpose?